 - vegetable milk

-Butter a 13x9 baking dish and arrange the first layer of lasagna lengthwise.
-Evenly spread a layer of sauce over it, followed by the béchamel and a generous handful of grated nutriotional yeast .
-Continue to layer the lasagna, sauce , béchamel and nutritional yeast until you have used the rest of ingredients.
-Finish with the béchamel, and generous dusting of nutritional yeast.
+Grease up a 9-by-13-inch baking dish and arrange the first layer of Lasagne lengthwise.
+Evenly spread a layer of sauce over it, followed by the béchamel and a generous handful of grated nutritional yeast.
+Continue to layer the Lasagne, sauce, béchamel, and nutritional yeast until you have used the rest of the ingredients.
+Finish with the béchamel and a generous dusting of nutritional yeast.

 - nutritional yeast

-Bake the lasagna for 25 to 30 minutes, or until golden brown.
+Bake the lasagne for 25 to 30 minutes or until golden brown.
 Let it rest for 5 minutes before serving.

 Did you know you can now cook your pasta cutting emission by up to 80%?
 Try using Passive Cooking, and innovative method that involves using residual heat from just-boiled water to cook pasta, eliminating the need for constant boiling and monitoring.
 The result is a more sustainable, energy-efficient, and time-saving way to cook pasta.

-This alternative lasagne bolognese recipe is a great choice for those with dietary restrictions.
-By using alternative ingredients, you can create a delicious lasagne that more people can enjoy.
+This different Lasagne bolognese recipe is perfect for those with dietary needs.
+By using alternative ingredients, you can create a delicious and healthy Lasagne that many more people can enjoy.